-Validators must attest to what they believe to be the head of the chain in each epoch.
+In Ethereum 2.0, validators must attest to what they believe to be the head of the chain in each epoch, i.e. approximately every 6.5 minutes.
 If they do so, they earn a base reward, which is split into 5 parts described here.
-There are two features to understand about this reward: how it prevents "griefing", and how it is calculated.
+Rather than detailing all of these, we’ll focus here on two critical features of the reward: how it prevents "griefing", and how it is calculated.

-By multiplying the base reward B with P the portion of validators that agree, and penalizing any validator who doesn't with −B, we implement a collective rewards scheme where “if anyone performs better, everyone performs better”.
+By awarding any compliant validator with an amount corresponding to the base reward B multiplied by P (the portion of validators that agree) and penalising any validator who doesn't with −B, we implement a collective rewards scheme where “if anyone performs better, everyone performs better”.
 This bounds the griefing factors in an optimal way and is the best example of explicitly prosocial mechanism design we know of in any blockchain.

-The base reward is proportional to the inverse square root of all deposits.
+The base reward is proportional to the inverse square root of all security deposits made by the validators of the system.
 This strikes a compromise between a fixed reward rate and a fixed total reward.
 The first creates too much uncertainty about both issuance and the total level of deposits; the second potentially incentivizes griefing more than can be disincentivized by the collective scheme above.
 Again, mechanism design is all about balancing trade-offs.

 Prompt: Multiplying the base reward B with the portion of validators who agree, while only penalizing those who disagree with -B is what kind explicitly prosocial scheme?

 Rewards are designed this way only as a result of thinking about how to penalize different kinds of undesirable validator behaviour.
 Now that we understand this premise, we can check that the rewards fit our requirements by considering the break-even uptime for any validator.
-If everyone is validating, you need only be online ~44.44% of the time.
+It turns out that if everyone else is validating, you need only be online ~44.44% of the time.
 However, if other validators are offline - say P = 2/3 - then you need to be online ~53.6% of the time.